A Starting Point for Learning Photography

 Specifically, it is about the basics of using shutter speed and aperture and ISO, the first basics of photography that we absolutely must know.
 When and why you might need to chose a different camera setting.
 If you don't realize how that helps, then you really need a book like this.
 Any photography class (which would be good too) would have to start with these first fundamentals.
 Because without someday learning them, you'll never advance beyond your smart phone camera point&shoot.
 Learning ability to have control over your pictures is so much better.

-This book is about using adjustable cameras with manual control of aperture and shutter speed and ISO (to be able to control your picture results) which need not be at all spooky, because it is very definitely a beginning first day level book, and a very good one, the first step for newbies, but extremely important to know to ever get off the ground.
+This book is about using adjustable cameras with manual control of aperture and shutter speed and ISO (to be able to control your picture results).
+It is very definitely a beginning first day level book, and a very good one, the first step for newbies, but extremely important to know to ever get off the ground.
 This is what photography is about, and to have any control in our pictures, we absolutely gotta know this most basic stuff.
 This book should be any beginner's first photography book to start them down the road in the right way.
 By "beginner", I don't mean about how many years taking pictures with your cell phone, but instead about anyone wanting to get out of fully automatic mode, to have ability to select settings to best match the situation, to create the picture instead of just point&shoot.
 Peterson's book is a similar subject as this brief page, but extremely well explained, and Not deep, Not techie, and with many large pictures, It is a very easy fun read about how the first basics of photography work, about using shutter speed and aperture and ISO for exposure of special situations.
 This book has developed a wonderful reputation about being very effective to get beginners started right, they like it.
 There is more to its subject than just "Exposure" — it is about the Whys of your choices.
 When you know why, you know how.
 The newest edition has added an introduction to flash, but primarily this book is about photos in regular continuous light, sunlight and light bulbs.
 If aperture and shutter speed are still any mystery, you need this one before all else.

 If interested in learning photography, you'll enjoy this book (see the user review comments at Amazon).
 But at minimum, this Exposure subject is on Google ( Exposure Triangle ).
 There is no triangle involved, (so don't try to figure out any actual triangle), it only tries to mean there are the three factors of Exposure, the three combined into one exposure value.
 And there are Equivalent choices for different reasons.